DistrictDataLabs/yellowbrick-docs-tr/docs/about.rst

 İsim Kökeni
 -----------
-The Yellowbrick package gets its name from the fictional element in the 1900 children's novel **The Wonderful Wizard of Oz** by American author L. Frank Baum.
-In the book, the yellow brick road is the path that the protagonist, Dorothy Gale, must travel in order to reach her destination in the Emerald City.
+Yellowbrick Paketi, Amerikan yazar L. Frank Baum tarafından 1900 yılında yazılan çocuk romanı **The Wonderful Wizard of Oz** (Oz Büyücüsü) içerisinde geçen kurgusal bir elementten adını almışstır.
+Kitapta, Roman kahramanı Dorothy Gale, Emerald Şehrindeki hedefine ulaşabilmesi için sarı tuğlalı yolu (yellowbrick) takip etmesi gerekmektedir.

 From Wikipedia_:
     "The road is first introduced in the third chapter of The Wonderful Wizard of Oz.
 The road begins in the heart of the eastern quadrant called Munchkin Country in the Land of Oz.
 It functions as a guideline that leads all who follow it, to the road's ultimate destination—the imperial capital of Oz called Emerald City that is located in the exact center of the entire continent.
 In the book, the novel's main protagonist, Dorothy, is forced to search for the road before she can begin her quest to seek the Wizard.
 This is because the cyclone from Kansas did not release her farmhouse closely near it as it did in the various film adaptations.
 After the council with the native Munchkins and their dear friend the Good Witch of the North, Dorothy begins looking for it and sees many pathways and roads nearby, (all of which lead in various directions).
 Thankfully it doesn't take her too long to spot the one paved with bright yellow bricks."